Should you do a home staging consultation if nobody’s home?

-Even if they say they’ll have a check there waiting for you, you should always insist someone be there when you do a home staging consultation.
+Even if they say they’ll have payment there waiting for you, you should always insist someone be present when you do a home staging consultation.

-What value is the consultation to the homeowner if they’re not there to hear it?
+What value is the consultation to the home seller if they’re not there to hear it?

 How will they understand what you plan to do?